fnifni/teleport/docs/3.0/admin-guide.md

 !!! warning "Version warning":
-    Graceful restarts only work if Teleport is deployed using network-based storage like DynamoDB or etcd.
+    Graceful restarts only work if Teleport is deployed using network-based storage like DynamoDB or etcd 3.3+.
 Future versions of Teleport will not have this limitation.

 You can also perform a less automatic restarts/upgrades by sending `kill` signals to a Teleport daemon manually.